Regression Discontinuity Design with Spillovers: Local Spillover Regression

+Results in the previous section are predicated on researcher's choices of $r_n$ and $h_n$.
+This section presents heuristics for choosing these parameters.

-\subsection{Choice of $r_n$}
+\subsubsection{Choice of $r_n$}

-In principle, researchers should choose $r_n$ based on the knowledge of the application domain.
-For example, researchers studying spillovers in house prices might set $r_n$ to be a quarter mile if they believe that to be the size of the reference neighborhood that real estate agents use when setting prices.
+In principle, researchers should choose $r_n$ based on their beliefs about likely sources of spillovers.
+In practice, however, such a choice may not be obvious.
+Researchers may instead consider choosing $r_n$ via cross-validation as follows.

-If researchers are unsure about $r_n$, they may be able to choose it via cross-validation.
-Let the fold number $K$ be specified by the user.
-Partition the data set $D$ into $K$ equal-sized subsets $D_1, ..., D_K$.
-Let $\tilde{\beta}^{+,k}(r_n)$ denote the estimators in Definition \ref{definition-localspill}, computed on $D \setminus D_k$.
-Let
+Let the fold number $L$ be specified by the user and suppose we are given some initial bandwidth $h^0_n$.
+Partition the data set $D$ into $L$ equal-sized subsets $D_1, ..., D_L$ and let $\tilde{\beta}^{(l)}(r)$ be the LSR estimator computed on $D \setminus D_l$ under radius $r$.
+Define the out-of-sample MSE as: